How to Generate an AOL App Password in 2026

 How to Delete or Revoke Your AOL App Password

 Knowing how to generate an AOL app password is handy.
 But what if you need to delete it?
+According to CISA's cybersecurity guidelines, regularly reviewing and revoking unused app passwords is an important security practice.
 Follow the steps below:

 1. Log into your AOL inbox.